D2G2Project/KGLinkPrediction/sudtirol/datacollection/README.md

 WIP - A file with the distance decay matrix will be added.

-### Split train / test / validation (WIP)
+### Split train / test / validation
-WIP - Since co-occurrence is symmetric, we need to avoid having the same relation in both train and test/validation
+8. The train/test/validation split is 7/2/1.